 - TOT sling – A procedure in which surgeons claim to have more control over tape placement.
 A subfascial hammock is formed under the urethra.

-Greg Vigna MD, JD LLP is available for those with questions about the risks linked to the various types of mesh implants that have been approved and subsequently prompted alerts by the FDA.
-Those with questions about their legal rights to compensation from manufacturers or others, who may be liable for injuries sustained as a result of these defective medical devices, may contact Greg Vigna MD, JD LLP to inquire about how we may be able to help with your case.
+Greg Vigna MD, JD, PLC is available for those with questions about the risks linked to the various types of mesh implants that have been approved and subsequently prompted alerts by the FDA.
+Those with questions about their legal rights to compensation from manufacturers or others, who may be liable for injuries sustained as a result of these defective medical devices, may contact Greg Vigna MD, JD, PLC to inquire about how we may be able to help with your case.
 Contact us today.